Fusionaimcp4/localboxs/public/system_messages/n8n_System_Message_sost-work-492bf510.md

    - Sign in, click on "Post a job," and provide the necessary details.

 2. **How do I receive payments?**
-   - Payments can be received through the integrated Bitcoin Lightning Wallet.
+   - Set up your Bitcoin Lightning Wallet to receive payments for completed work.

 3. **What if I forget my password?**
    - Click on "Forgot password?" on the sign-in page to reset it.

 ## Glossary
-- **Freelancer:** An individual offering services on a project basis.
+- **Bitcoin:** A decentralized digital currency.
-- **Employer:** A client seeking to hire freelancers for specific tasks.
+- **Freelancer:** An individual offering services on a contract basis.
-- **Bitcoin:** A decentralized digital currency used for transactions.
+- **Employer:** A client seeking to hire freelancers for projects.
-- **Bitcoin Lightning Wallet:** A wallet that facilitates fast Bitcoin transactions.
+- **Job Posting:** The act of listing a job opportunity for freelancers.
-- **Proposal:** A submission by a freelancer detailing their qualifications and approach to a job.
+- **Proposal:** A submission by a freelancer to offer their services for a job.
-- **Collaboration tools:** Features that enable communication and project management between freelancers and employers.
+- **Collaboration Tools:** Features that facilitate communication and project management.
-- **Payment gateway:** A service that processes payments for transactions.
+- **Bitcoin Lightning Wallet:** A wallet that allows for fast Bitcoin transactions.
-- **Onboarding:** The process of signing up and getting started on the platform.
+- **Authorized Work:** Work that has been approved by the employer for payment.
 ```